TimZoet/SOL-manual/modules/material/materials/material.rst

 Setting up the material layout description is going to be almost identical for all our materials.
 All of them will have a view and projection matrix, and most of them are going to have a transformation matrix per object that is being drawn.
 We can again extract setting up the shared code, and then add some specific code in the class.
-To make a follow-up example a bit shorter, we'll be putting the code in a separate, public method in advance:
+To make a follow-up example a bit shorter, we'll be putting the specific code in a separate, public method called :code:`setupDescriptorSet` in advance:

 .. code-block:: cpp